nyc-bumblebees-2017/phase-1-assessment-steven/rspec-help.md

 ```
 You must be in the specific challenge directory.

-If you would like RSpec to stop running the tests as soon as it executes a failing test, you can use the `--fail-fast` option with either of the above commands.
+If you would like RSpec to stop running the tests as soon as it executes a failing test, you can use the `--fail-fast` option with any of the above commands.
 This will cut down on the output and may make it easier to read.